Register of New Zealand

 HEWITSON, Very Rev. Prof. William B.A.

-Educated at Ballarat High School then entered the Union Bank of Australia.
+then entered the Union Bank of Australia 1879-1883.
 His mind turned to

-the ministry and he went to Melbourne University, then the Presb.
-Church of Victoria Ormond
+the ministry and he went to Melbourne University (B.A.
+1886), then the Presbyterian Church of Victoria

-Licenced by the Presb.
-Church of Victoria 1888
+Licenced by the Presbytery of Melbourne, Presbyterian Church of Victoria 1888

 To New Zealand 1895 -